hrbrmstr/archinfo/README.md

 Activity Monitor can show the architecture, but command line tools such as `ps` and `top` do not due to Apple hiding the details of the proper `sysctl()` incantations necessary to get this info.

-Patrick Wardle reverse engineered Activity Monitor— <https://www.patreon.com/posts/45121749> — and I slapped that hack together with some code from Sydney San Martin — https://gist.github.com/s4y/1173880/9ea0ed9b8a55c23f10ecb67ce288e09f08d9d1e5 — into a nascent, bare-bones command line utility `archinfo`.
+Patrick Wardle reverse-engineered Activity Monitor — <https://www.patreon.com/posts/45121749> — and I slapped that hack into a bare-bones command line utility `archinfo`.

 It returns columnar output or JSON (via `--json`) — that will work nicely with `jq` — of running processes and their respective architectures.